-definition: Indicates whether the BlockAdditional Element with BlockAddID of "1" contains Alpha data, as defined by the Codec Mapping for the CodecID.
-Undefined values SHOULD NOT be used, as the behavior of known implementations is different (considered either as 0 or 1).
+definition: Indicates whether the BlockAdditional Element with BlockAddID of "1" contains Alpha data as defined by the Codec Mapping for the CodecID.
+Undefined values (i.e., values other than 0 or 1) SHOULD NOT be used, as the behavior of known implementations is different.